climaticzoning/simzoning/README.md

 ### Pre-compiled release
 The easiest way to use SimZoning is by downloading the pre-compiled Release available on this GitHub page.
 See instructions there on how to set the program.

-### Source code dependancies
+### Source code dependencies
-If you want to run SimZoning directly from the sourcecode, it requires the following applications.
+If you want to run SimZoning directly from the source code, it requires the following applications.
-  - MATLABR2022b, and the tolboxes: Deep Learning, Mapping, Matlab Report Generator, Statistic and Machine Learning,
+  - MATLABR2022b, and the toolboxes: Deep Learning, Mapping, Matlab Report Generator, Statistic and Machine Learning.

-### Dependancies
+### Dependencies
-SimZoning relies on energy simulation data to understand how climatic variables affect buildinsg, allowing the combined assessment of all climatic variables and providing means to understand the weight of each variable in the zoning process.
+SimZoning relies on energy simulation data to understand how climatic variables affect buildings, allowing the combined assessment of all climatic variables and providing means to understand the weight of each variable in the zoning process.
 The source code can be modified to use any building energy simulation program.
-The curent version provides support to EnergyPlus, so this program must be available in the computer runing SimZoning.
+The current version provides support to EnergyPlus, so this program must be available in the computer running SimZoning.
   - EnergyPlus is required (use a version compatible with the .idf files adopted by the user).

 ### Input data required